 1862; Stone; Artifact

-Central Campus; On front (west) lawn of C.C.
-Little, north of entrance doors
+Central Campus; On the front (west) lawn of the Central Campus Transit Center, north of entrance doors